-When we were discussing the difference between RISC and CISC architectures in the previous post, we came across a term called ‘pipeline’.
+When we were discussing the difference between RISC and CISC architectures, we came across a term called ‘pipeline.’
 A pipeline is a series of units connected in a way that allows the processor to process multiple instructions simultaneously.
-This is done to increase the operating frequency of the processor.
+Pipelining increases the operating frequency of the processor.

 Is there a simple analogy to understand pipelining?

 A common analogy used in classes is that of an automobile assembly line.
 Imagine for a second, if an automobile manufacturing plant, or any manufacturing plant for that matter, took in just one car at a time.